I wanted to talk a bit about social media. I’m going to share some social media tips on how do you actually create social media content and posts.

 And when I started to implement this repurposing strategy, it just made life so much easier and it made creating social media content so much nicer.
 And people may, and you may be saying to yourself, “well, aren’t people going to see the same stuff over and over?”

-and the answer is no. So all of your, I guess, followers don’t necessarily follow you on all the social media platforms at the same time.
+and the answer is no. All of your, I guess, followers don’t necessarily follow you on all the social media platforms at the same time.
 And if they do, seeing your content again isn’t a bad thing because it reinforces your message.

 It shows that you show up and it’s not necessarily a bad thing.
 It becomes a bad thing when you spam people and you put out crap essentially.
 But I know that’s not what you’re going to do.

 My first tip to creating more social media content easily is to repurpose your content instead of creating different pieces of content for all the different platforms.
 Now my second tip, and this is the tip that I think changed, changed how I create a content and got me to be consistent.

 And the second tip to creating social media content is to create a calendar.
 I know you like calendar, create a calendar and stick to it.
 I have a friend who is a great YouTuber, she’s got a big following on YouTube, Haruna if you’re watching, hello.